-The Office of Continuing Medical Education in the UB School of Medicine and Biomedical Sciences is committed to providing education that enhances participant competence, performance and patient outcomes.
+The Office of Continuing Medical Education in the Jacobs School of Medicine and Biomedical Sciences is committed to providing education that enhances participant competence, performance and patient outcomes.

-The University at Buffalo (UB) School of Medicine and Biomedical Sciences is an academic medical center within the largest and most comprehensive research university of the State University of New York system.
+The Jacobs School of Medicine and Biomedical Sciences is an academic medical center within the largest and most comprehensive research university of the State University of New York system.

 Our office’s primary audience comprises the physicians of Western New York.
 Our reach, however, crosses borders both nationally and internationally.
 We are committed to providing education that enhances participant competence, performance and patient outcomes.